 Application.
-Open to students, early-stage researchers (PhD, postdocs) or young professionals.
-Applications (including a CV and a letter of motivation) should be sent per email to Evelyn Dimkou (evelyn.dimkou(at)hs-gm.de) by June 30, 2019.
+Open to students, early-stage researchers (PhD, postdocs) or young professionals in the agricultural field.
+Application deadline is June 30, 2019.
+Please apply online here and send additionally a CV and a letter of motivation to Evelyn Dimkou via mail (evelyn.dimkou(at)hs-gm.de).
 Maximum number of participants: 40.

 Fees.
 The summer school is free, but participants will have to cover the cost of travel and accommodation.
 Ten scholarships of €625, €705 and €865 for bachelor, master and PhD students respectively, will be provided to applicants from the University of Thessaly.
 Granting of scholarships will be based on criteria such as number of completed semesters and grades.